 Passport Canada emailed me back really quickly.
 They told me that, yes indeed, they provide certified true copies of passports.
 For free.
 They sent me the form, and they told me what to do.

-PLEASE NOTE: Since this article was first written five years ago, Passport Canada has added a fee for this service.
+PLEASE NOTE: Since this article was first written six years ago, Passport Canada has added a fee for this service.
 The fee is CAD$45.

 Right before Christmas 2013 I went to the downtown Toronto passport office and got in line before it opened.
 I waited forever in line only to be told I was in the wrong line.
 I was sent to the "pickup desk", where there was no line, and there I handed over the application form (you'll have to download it) and my passport.
 The employee informed me that there would be a slight delay due to the holiday season, but that I would be getting my copy in a week or two.
 He handed me a receipt and I left.

 About two weeks later I received my passport back, along with two certified true copies.
 I have now re-submitted my IRS tax number application am currently holding my breath.